 Volunteering offers the chance to test out what interests you.
 This could be getting experience in a particular sector or industry but it could also be more general than that.
 For example, perhaps you like the idea of working for large international organisation but find that when you’re there, it isn’t for you and somewhere smaller scale would fit you better.

-Volunteering offers a way to test out industries, working environments and what works for you.
-It helps you learn what you like and what you don’t.
+It helps you learn what you like and what you don’t in working environments too.
 And once you’ve figured out what makes you ‘tick’, you can hone your voluntary experience to gain some real life experience in those sectors.
-Having a clearer idea of exactly what sort of job you’re looking for will allow you to be more discerning in your job search and it’ll also help you back up answers in interviews with concrete examples of why you want a particular job.
+Having a clearer idea of exactly what sort of job you’re looking for will allow you to be more discerning in your job search and it’ll also help you back up answers in interviews with specific examples of why you want a particular job.

 2. Build skills and learn new ones